vatesfr/xen-orchestra/docs/manage_infrastructure.md

 ### Add a host

-Just click on "Add server", enter the IP of a XenServer host (ideally the pool master if in a pool):
+Just click on "Add server", enter the IP of a XCP-ng/XenServer host (ideally the pool master if in a pool):

 ![](./assets/xo5addserver.png)